Preserving Historic Fabrics, Costumes,

 Project Highlights

-Mark Twain costume work by Hal Holbrook, ca. 1967 (2022.110)
+Project Highlight - Mark Twain costume work by Hal Holbrook, ca. 1967

 Denison University Libraries

-Treatment Summary: The multi-component costume worn by Hal Holbrook in Mark Twain Tonight underwent comprehensive conservation treatment to stabilize materials and preserve evidence of long-term use.
+Treatment Summary: The multi-component costume worn by Hal Holbrook in his one-person Broadway production Mark Twain Tonight underwent comprehensive conservation treatment to stabilize materials and preserve evidence of long-term use.
 The jacket and vest were wet-cleaned and reshaped, while structural weaknesses across the suit were stabilized with reversible stitched and underlay supports, retaining original and historic repairs where stable.
 Associated elements—including cravats, shoes, suspenders, and wig—were individually treated through tailored approaches such as cleaning, adhesive reduction, consolidation, and custom supports, with priority placed on preserving fragile materials and original appearance.
 All components were rehoused in custom storage mounts and boxes to ensure long-term stability and safe handling, with display recommendations provided for particularly vulnerable elements.

 Catholic Diocese of Cleveland